-After the 60% point in the payment period, no return calculations are required for students who officially withdraw.
-There is a definite advantage to staying in school in order to "earn" the funds you receive.
-Check with the Financial Aid Office for the exact date of the 60% point each semester.
+After the 60% point in the payment period no return calculations are required for students who have been paid then officially withdraw.
+There is a definite advantage to staying in school in order to "earn" the funds received.
+Students can check with the Financial Aid Office for the exact date of the 60% point each semester.